peted-davis/WeatherFlow_PiConsole/README.md

 ```
 If you are going to use the auto-start method, it is highly recommended that you
 can SSH into your Raspberry Pi, as the console can only be stopped using the
-stop command
+stop command or a hard shutdown:
 ```
 wfpiconsole stop
 ```
-or by a hard power down